3D printing is known to make production easier and a whole lot more precise than conventional production methods, such as molding or machining.

 Engines are typically designed to convert chemical energy from fuel or batteries into mechanical energy (motion).
 Although the terms “engine” and “motor” are frequently used interchangeably, there is a distinction between the two in that motors use electrical energy and engines use fuel combustion.
 There are also several types, including heat, electrical, and response engines.
 One of the most common types of thermal devices is the internal combustion engine.

-It converts the chemical energy in fuel into mechanical energy, which can be used to propel most vehicles, including larger machinery such as trains and aeroplanes, and it can also be used to generate electricity.
+It converts the chemical energy in fuel into mechanical energy, which can be used to propel most vehicles, including larger machinery such as trains and airplanes, and it can also be used to generate electricity.

 The operation of a machine was explained here to put into context the conditions that exist during device operation and the wear and tear that it may cause to engine components.
 These factors determine what material is required to construct the instrument; knowing this would aid in determining whether engines could be 3D printed.